-How Can Operating Room Nurses and others in Surgical Jobs Benefit from Team Building?
+How OR Nurses and other Surgical Jobs Benefit from Team Building

 Studies show that using safety techniques from the aviation industry may be the answer